Carnival Vista: our 8 day family cruise

 If you’re planning your first family cruise with a baby and/or toddler, check out these tips from experts.

-Disclosure: we won our cruise on Carnival Vista at the 2015 Family Travel Show.
+Disclosure: we won our cruise on Carnival Vista at the Family Travel Show.
 We paid for our own flights, excursions and expenses.
-I am under no obligation to write about our experiences and all opinions are my own.
+I was under no obligation to write about our experiences and all opinions are my own.